TobiasSchaffner/meeting_room_displays/README.md

 make display
 ```

-To build and flash the dongle call:
+To build and flash the dongle:
+Insert the dongle into a USB port and press the reset button.
+A red
+LED will light up.
+Then call:
 ```bash
 make dongle
 ```